ninabarzh/broomstick/content/posts/inductive-brics-climate.md

 ### The "OPEC for renewables" shock (2031)

 A sudden dip in Saudi Arabia’s remaining oil reserves sparks panic in energy markets.
-In a masterstroke of narrative and policy, Riyadh announces a national pivot to “Solar Arabia,” transforming its deserts into glistening hydrogen farms with the flourish only petro-monarchs can manage.
+In a masterstroke of narrative and policy, Riyadh announces a national pivot to “Solar Arabia,” changing its deserts into glistening hydrogen farms with the flourish only petro-monarchs can manage.

 Russia, realising its gas pipelines have become less asset and more liability, dives headfirst into Arctic wind power.
 The turbines are, inexplicably, emblazoned with Putin’s face.
 Nobody asks why.
 Nobody dares.